Shani Dev

 A clear devotional introduction for readers searching for meaning, worship practice, and available paath.

-Shani Dev is revered as the stern yet compassionate lord of karma, justice, patience, and disciplined living.
+Shani Dev is regarded as the divine deity of karma, justice, patience, discipline, and truthful living.

 Spread the light of Sanatan Dharma